hamidnazari/UEFI-Tuts/README.md

 - **UEFI 2.9 Specs PDF** : https://uefi.org/specifications

-- The IMAGECREATOR40.EXE is there for your convenience.
-I include the EXE and source code to create your own drive.hdd file from scratch.
-It even has the code setup with a 40 Meg GPT/EFI partition.
-This way you can see how it works.
+- **WARNING** : The 40 meg file is still there, but for MAC users, the 256 meg file is in the ZIP inside of the HOLD folder.
+Windows users CAN use that size file too.

+- **The IMAGECREATOR program has been removed.**

 # BUILD INSTRCUTIONS
 [https://github.com/ThatOSDev/UEFI-Tuts/tree/master/BUILD.md](https://github.com/ThatOSDev/UEFI-Tuts/tree/master/BUILD.md)